Free shipping for 2 or more items (USA)

 Living with Multiple Sclerosis (MS) or neurological weakness often means that even small movements in bed can cause rapid muscle fatigue, pain, and increased inflammation.
 This article addresses the common struggle of turning, repositioning, and getting out of bed safely and efficiently at home.
 We focus on teaching practical, momentum-based strategies coupled with the use of a low-friction tool, the Snoozle Slide Sheet, that makes movement easier, reduces strain, and helps preserve energy.

 Quick answer: When muscles fatigue quickly due to MS or neurological weakness, using momentum—gentle, flowing body shifts rather than isolated muscle effort—is key to moving in bed and getting up safely.
-By bending knees, leveraging gravity, and shifting weight gradually, you reduce strain and pain.
+Bend your knees and let gravity do the shifting for you.
+That alone cuts the strain and pain.

 Recovery & Sleep